MicrosoftDocs/memdocs/sccm/core/servers/manage/management-insights.md

 *Applies to: System Center Configuration Manager (Current Branch)*

-Management insights in System Center Configuration Manager provides information about the current state of your environment.
+Management insights in System Center Configuration Manager provide information about the current state of your environment.
 The information is based on analysis of data from the site database.
 Insights help you to better understand your environment and take action based on the insight.

 ## Review Management Insights in the Configuration Manager console